plopesc/background_tasks_slides/slides.md

 Note:
 * When processing a web request, some tasks may be time-consuming or resource-intensive.
  Performing these tasks directly can slow down the response time, impacting user experience.
-  * Delegating such tasks to background processes ensures the web server remains responsive and efficient in handling primary request processing without delaying the initial response to the user.
+  * <small>Delegating such tasks to background processes ensures the web server remains responsive and efficient in handling primary request processing without delaying the initial response to the user.</small>
 * Background processes can leverage additional server resources, preventing resource exhaustion and maintaining system stability.
-  * Delegating secondary tasks to separate processes allows for efficient resource management and improved overall system performance.
+  * <small>Delegating secondary tasks to separate processes allows for efficient resource management and improved overall system performance.</small>
 * As user traffic increases, concurrency becomes crucial for effective web application performance.
   Blocking the main thread with time-consuming tasks reduces the application's ability to handle multiple requests concurrently.
-  * Offloading secondary tasks allows for scaling and handling more requests concurrently, providing a smoother and more responsive user experience even during peak traffic times.
+  * <small>Offloading secondary tasks allows for scaling and handling more requests concurrently, providing a smoother and more responsive user experience even during peak traffic times.</small>

 ---